Cortisone (Steroid) Injection

 WHEN WILL I SEE RESULTS?

-- The injection includes a long-lasting local anaesthetic (freezing) so your relief may be immediate.
+- The injection includes a long-lasting local anesthetic (freezing) so your relief may be immediate.
 The pain can return as the freezing wears off and before the other medication takes effect.
 The steroid typically takes, on average, 2-10 days to start working and may take up to a week to take full effect.

 - Results vary from weeks to months depending on the joint or body part involved, severity of the disease, and the cause of your pain.
 Some patients get complete relief that is permanent, while others have no significant effect.
 Pain injections are both therapeutic (treat symptoms) and diagnostic (identify the cause of your pain).
 If an injection does not help relieve your pain, then you may need further evaluation.